-Rathbone Unit Trust Management Limited (a UK registered company, registered in England with company number 02376568) is the data controller of your personal data and is subject to the Data Protection Act 1998 ("DPA") (and, from 25 May 2018, the General Data Protection Regulation (the "GDPR"))
+Rathbone Unit Trust Management Limited (a UK registered company, registered in England with company number 02376568) is the data controller of your personal data and is subject to the General Data Protection Regulation (the "GDPR") and the Data Protection Act 2018.

 How do we gather and use your personal information?

 We collect your personal information in a number of ways:

 - this begins with any interactions we have before you become a client.
 Such examples include:when you communicate with us over the phone, letter, via email or the website rutm.com;

 - from information you provide to us when you interact with us before becoming a client, for example when you contact us about our services;

 - when you ask us to provide services to you and subsequently provide us with the necessary information;

 - from third parties, for example when we carry out our routine checks on you before we can accept you as a client;

 - where you provide us with personal data relating to others (e.g. your family members), we understand that you either have their consent or are entitled to provide this information to us for subsequent use;

 - in the other ways you interact with us during your time with us, for some of the reasons set out below.